ink-cow/ko-templates/README.md

 # The Koriander templates

-Templates for creating comics in Krita.
+Templates for creating comics in Krita, following the guidelines of popular sources but also wholly customizable.

 ## Editions